-POLICY STATEMENT:
+1. POLICY STATEMENT

+- 1.1.
 East Kent Colleges Group (the Group) aims to maintain a culture of honesty and openness in all of its dealings, with opposition to bribery, fraud and corruption in any form.

-The Group therefore aims to promote an organisational culture which encourages the prevention of bribery and fraud by raising awareness of the need for high standards of personal conduct.

-The purpose of this policy is to convey to all staff, students, Governors and interested parties the rules in relation to the Group's unequivocal stance towards the eradication of bribery and fraud and our commitment to ensuring that the Group conducts its business in a fair, professional, ethical and legal manner.
-It also extends to anyone working for or on our behalf such as those engaged by us on a self-employed basis including suppliers, contractors, sub-contractors or any other related third party.

-The Governing Body, through the Audit committee, is responsible for the oversight of relevant policies and procedures related to bribery and fraud and the maintenance of good business standards (internal systems and controls are in place).
+The Group therefore aims to promote an organisational culture which encourages the prevention of bribery and fraud by raising awareness of the need for high standards of personal conduct. - 1.2.
+The purpose of this Policy is to convey to all staff, students, Governors and interested parties the rules in relation to the Group's unequivocal stance towards the eradication of bribery and fraud and our commitment to ensuring that the Group conducts its business in a fair, professional, ethical and legal manner.
+It also extends to anyone working for, or on our behalf, such as those engaged by us on a self-employed basis including suppliers, contractors, sub-contractors or any other related third party. - 1.3.
+The Governing Body, through the Audit committee, is responsible for the oversight of relevant policies and procedures related to bribery and fraud and the maintenance of good business standards (i.e. that internal systems and controls are in place).

-POLICY DETAIL:
+2. POLICY DETAIL

-1. ANTI BRIBERY
+2.1.
+ANTI-BRIBERY

+- 2.1.1.
 The Group works in accordance with the Bribery Act 2011 and its provisions apply to all Group activities and to all staff and Governors of the Group.
 The Bribery Act holds businesses and institutions liable for failing to prevent bribery carried out on their behalf, irrespective of whether the bribe takes place in the UK or overseas.
-Bribery can be the offering or accepting of any gift, loan, payment, reward or advantage for personal gain or on behalf of the Group as an encouragement to do something which is dishonest, illegal or a breach of trust.

-Bribery is a criminal offence and the Group prohibits any form of bribery in its business dealings.
-Integrity and transparency are of utmost importance to the Group and we have a zero tolerance stance towards corrupt activities of any kind, whether committed by staff, students or by third parties acting for or on behalf of the Group.
+Bribery can be the offering or accepting of any gift, loan, payment, reward or advantage for personal gain or on behalf of the Group as an encouragement to do something which is dishonest, illegal or a breach of trust. - 2.1.2.
+Bribery is a criminal offence, and the Group prohibits any form of bribery in its business dealings.
+Integrity and transparency are of utmost importance to the Group, and we have a zero tolerance stance towards corrupt activities of any kind, whether committed by staff, students or by third parties acting for or on behalf of the Group.